CSE312: Web Applications

 In addition to the department and university policies, the following details apply to this course.

-All submitted work must be of your own creation and you must not share your submission with anyone else.
+All submitted work must be of your own creation, and you must not share your submission with anyone else.
 If any submission is very similar to what has been submitted by another student, or can be found online, it is in violation of this courses academic integrity policy and all students will be penalized whether they were copying or sharing their submission with other students so they can copy.
 If two submissions are similar beyond what is likely if the students worked independently, then both students are in violation of the academic integrity policy.

 All violations will result in: